nextleap-project/countermitm/source/new.rst

 identities to each other.
 It is re-used as a building block for the `keyhistory-verification`_ and `verified-group`_ protocols.

-The establish-verified-contact protocol is safe against message layer modification and message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
+The setup-verified-contact protocol is safe against message layer modification and message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
 The protocol aims to provide the simplest possible UI workflow, in that a peer